dianakorniiash/goit-markup-hw-01/README.md

-# my-first-project
+# my-first-homework

-This is my first project.
+This is my first homework.